- 1. Introduction to Biology2h 42m

 - Chromosome-level mutation: Changes in the structure or number of chromosomes, such as duplications or fusions, that can lead to new genes.

-- Gene duplication: A chromosomal mutation where a segment of DNA is copied, allowing one copy to maintain original function while the other can evolve new functions.
+- Gene duplication: The process where a segment of a chromosome is copied, allowing one copy to maintain original function while the other can evolve new functions.

-- Horizontal (lateral) gene transfer: The movement of genetic material between unrelated species, common in bacteria and archaea, contributing to genetic diversity.
+- Horizontal (lateral) gene transfer: The movement of genetic material between unrelated species, common in bacteria and archaea, and occasionally in eukaryotes.

 - Sexual reproduction: The process by which offspring inherit a unique combination of alleles from two parents, increasing genetic variation.

-- Recombination (crossing over): The exchange of genetic material between homologous chromosomes during meiosis, producing new allele combinations on the same chromosome.
+- Recombination (crossing over): The exchange of genetic material between homologous chromosomes during meiosis, creating new allele combinations.

-- Independent assortment: The random distribution of different chromosome pairs into gametes during meiosis, leading to diverse combinations of alleles from different genes.
+- Independent assortment: The random distribution of different chromosome pairs to gametes during meiosis, contributing to genetic diversity.

-- Genotype: The genetic makeup of an organism, including the specific alleles it carries for one or more genes.
+- Genotype: The genetic makeup of an organism, including the specific alleles it carries.

-- Fitness: The reproductive success of an organism, often influenced by the effects of mutations on survival and reproduction.
+- Fitness: The reproductive success of an organism, often influenced by its genetic traits.

 - Beneficial mutation: A mutation that increases an organism’s fitness and can be favored by natural selection.